-If you are having a problem with a resident CBS can provide advice, information and can act as an independent third party to help you resolve the problem.
+If you are having a problem with a resident CBS can provide advice and information to help you resolve the problem.

 Community Mediation Services can provide free and independent mediation services to help you and the resident to come to a mutually acceptable solution.

 For an alternative version of a document on this page contact CBS tenancies branch.